 Doi Inthanon encompasses the highest mountain peaks in Thailand and has several types of fauna and flora, waterfalls and a wide range of animal life such as leopard, Pangolin and flying squirrels.
-There are also several bird species such as hawk, eagle and Eurasian woodcock.
-Read More...
+There are also several bird species such as the hawk, eagle and Eurasian woodcock.
+Find Out More...

 Khao Phra Taew National Park is located on Phuket Island in southern Thailand.
 It is the island's last main outpost and primary evergreen rain forest.
 Within the national park, there are several waterfalls and it's also a home to the Gibbon Rehabilitation Center.
-Read More...
+Find Out More...

 Khao Lak stretches across several scenic strips of sandy upper Andaman coastline.
-The region is particularly famous for its spectacular scenery of steep rain forested ridges that extend down to the winding coast.
+The region is particularly famous for its spectacular scenery of steep rainforested ridges that extend down to the winding coast.
 An elephant trek to one of the waterfalls is a must.
-Read More...
+Find Out More...

-Khao Sok is the largest and most dramatic tract of virgin rain forest in southern Thailand.
+Khao Sok is the largest and most dramatic tract of virgin rainforest in southern Thailand.
 The peaks rise to spectacular heights while the forest helps protect the population of elephants, bison, jungle cats, wild dogs and other endangered animals as well as many bird species.
-Read More...
+Find Out More...

 Ko Tarutao is an archipelago near the islands of Langkawi in the Andaman Sea.
-Its diving sites considered to be among the best in the world.
+Its diving sites are considered to be among the best in the world.
 There's a rich concentration of tropical fish and sightings of whales as well as dugongs and dolphins are a common sight.
-Read More...
+Find Out More...

 Ang Thong is a small group of islands spread over part of the Gulf of Thailand west of Ko Samui.
 The region is popular for its beautiful beaches, limestone caves and abundant wildlife.
-Canoeing and snorkeling among the coral reef is a major attraction.
-Read More...
+Canoeing and snorkelling among the coral reef are a major attraction.
+Find Out More...